Ireland continues to amaze us

 Red Row House B&B

-We left the ring fort and drove the short distance to our home for the next few days, the Red Row House B&B. Red Row House is a modern family home.
-There are at least four rooms available for rent, including en suite rooms and shared bathroom rooms.
+We left the ring fort and drove a short distance to our home, the Red Row House B&B, where we would stay for the next few days.
+Red Row House is a modern family home.
+At least four rooms, including en suite rooms and shared bathroom rooms, are available for rent.

-Our room was delightful, beautifully decorated, and spotlessly clean, with large windows that opened to the back of the house and its garden.
-Also, the bathroom was quite large.
-Our host, Maria Boyle, and her other family members made us feel welcome.
+Our room was delightful, beautifully decorated, and spotlessly clean.
+It had large windows that opened to the back of the house and its garden.
+The bathroom was also quite large.
+Our host, Maria Boyle, and her other family members welcomed us.
 They are an extraordinary family.

 Steve especially enjoyed visiting with Maria’s Dad.
 He was kind enough to drive us to the local pub, Foot Pub, one evening for a few pints—what a great experience and display of hospitality.
 We truly enjoyed our time at Burnfoot.

-Breakfasts, of course, were outstanding and very filling.
-Maria provided a booklet in each room that provides all information about attractions and history in the area.
-It was very comprehensive and well-thought-out as well as very appreciated.
+Of course, the breakfasts were outstanding and very filling.
+Maria provided a booklet in each room with information about attractions and history in the area.
+It was very comprehensive, well-thought-out, and appreciated.

 Bocan Stone Circle

-This stone circle was on our list of things to see in this area, and we made the 30-minute drive from the B&B over to it using our GPS but had some difficulty finding it.
+This stone circle was on our list of things to see in this area.
+We made the 30-minute drive from the B&B to it using our GPS but had some difficulty finding it.
 It turned out to be behind some buildings and not easily seen from the road.

-When we finally located the field where the stones were, we drove as close as we could but still were required to walk some distance up the hill in the drizzling rain.
+When we finally located the field where the stones were, we drove as close as possible but still were required to walk some distance up the hill in the drizzling rain.
 The grass was pretty high, and our shoes and clothes were soaked when we reached the stones.

-It may not sound like much fun, hiking through a soggy and muddy field in the chilly drizzling rain, but it was exciting to find these ancient standing stones that have been standing in place since sometime between 1500 and 2500 BC.
+It may not sound like much fun to hike through a soggy and muddy field in the chilly, drizzling rain, but it was exciting to find these ancient standing stones that had been in place between 1500 and 2500 BC.

 We must have been quite a sight, two old folks standing out in the rain gazing at standing stones!
 However, even our soggy shoes were completely dry again in a few hours.

-At one time, perhaps more than 30 stones were standing in a circle here, some being over seven feet tall, which I consider exceptional.
-Through the years, however, many have been cleared away, knocked over, or removed.
+At one time, perhaps more than 30 stones stood in a circle here, some over seven feet tall, which I consider exceptional.
+However, many have been cleared away, knocked over, or removed through the years.
 This stone circle is a national monument today.

 Doagh Famine Village

-The Doagh Famine Village is another of those attractions we just happened on while driving.
-Nestled in the heart of northwest Donegal, Doagh Famine Village depicts Irish life back to the 1840s and the time of the Great Famine.
+The Doagh Famine Village is another attraction we just happened upon while driving.
+Nestled in the heart of northwest Donegal, It depicts Irish life back to the 1840s and the Great Famine.

 Our first impression as we drove up here was that it would be more of a tourist attraction than we enjoy; however, we were very wrong.
-The Doagh Famine Village was an incredible walk-through museum that provided a fantastic amount of information and history about life during the famine.
+The Doagh Famine Village was an incredible walk-through museum providing fantastic information and history about life during the famine.

 Fish was a staple in their diets, as was seaweed.
 The fish was never refrigerated but stored in salt.
 The salt would keep the fish edible for months.